 Joined Boston Ballet in 2013

 Born in Southbury, CT, Roddy Doble completed the majority of his training at the School of Performing Arts in New Milford, Connecticut, under the direction of Arlene Begelman and Robert Maiorano.
-Is studies include extensive work in ballet, modern, tap, and jazz with Elizabeth Parkinson, Mary Ann Lamb, and Mary MacLeod.
+His studies included extensive work in ballet, modern, tap, and jazz with Elizabeth Parkinson, Mary Ann Lamb and Mary MacLeod.
 During this time, he appeared as a guest artist and choreographer for the Danbury Music Center and the Danbury Symphony Orchestra.